 Besides, you could organise workshops and even accept people as your private students.
 The fee for a lesson can be as high as your students can afford.
 Of course, your marketing game must be up: You need to target the rich, if you want to make a real fortune, although skinning working for the poor masses might also prove to be rather lucrative.
 But that is a different story and better suited to another article on a different type of blog.

 From the above simple steps, you could have learned, how to become a successful (and possibly rich) spiritual leader.
 If you are not yet offended, (in which case you did not read this through carefully), then it may just be time to look for the above signs in any and every person you’ve ever trusted to be your teacher, superior or leader.
 Using these simple steps could be the shortest route to spot any con-artist, however popular and famous, who prey on your wallet, beliefs and desire to a better and happier life.
 Remember, true masters could be hiding in plain sight.
 If you are too loud to hear their quietness, it might just be time to change your own ways.

 Liked this article?
 Please share on your favourite social media, to help it gain exposure, so that I, the author can become a famous spiritual leader (and be able to finally pay my electricity bill).

 Want to become a student of Me, the potentially famous spiritual leader?
 Make sure you start by subscribing to the not so regular newsletter, containing all the wisdom, that I so generously send out to My followers.

-If you were a spiritual master and realised after reading this, that you are not really, or not any more, please share you experience in the comments below.
+If you were a spiritual master and realised after reading this that you are not really one of those, or at least not anymore, please share your experience in the comments below.
 If you suspect, after reading this, that you are not really enlightened after all, read this article to become absolutely sure that you are not (and to get to know why).